WoTTsecurity/wott-io/_posts/2019-07-15-mtls-with-nginx.md

 ## Conclusion

-Hopefully you found this tutorial useful and that it helped bring the concept of Zero Trust Networking and mTLS to life with a real-world example of how it can be implemented with a relatively small amount of code.
+Hopefully you found this tutorial useful in illustrating a cornerstone of Zero Trust Networking - mTLS.
+With a relatively small amount of code we can implement better security in a real-world setting.
+For more mTLS use cases or for a better understanding of Trust Scoring in Zero Trust Networking checkout [wott.io](https://twitter.com/wottsecurity).

 If you have any questions, please get in touch with us on [Twitter](https://twitter.com/wottsecurity) or open a Github Issue if you found any issues.